ygcfrensch/Gaia-HR/README.md

 - Local up to 100 pc (≥ 10 mas) is clean for most purposes.
 - Extended up to 200 pc (≥ 5 mas) gives a larger sample and allows you to see some evolved stars.
 - Beyond 200 pc, extinction corrections become important.

 Note: the code provides the option to skip dereddening.

 **Choosing the colormap** <br>
-By default, the colormap uses the GSP-Phot surface gravity (log g), as it helps distinguish MS and evolved stars and provides a rough indication of spectral type when other classifications are unavailable.
-Alternatively, the code allows color-coding stars by GSP-Phot metallicity ([M/H]).
+By default, the colormap uses the GSP-Phot surface gravity log $g$, as it helps distinguish main sequence and evolved stars and provides a rough indication of spectral type when other classifications are unavailable.
+Alternatively, the code allows color-coding stars by GSP-Phot metallicity [M/H].

 ## Credits
 If you use `Gaia-HR`, please give credit to this work: